Oklahoma: Economy

 In 2010, Oklahoma City-based Love's Travel Stops & Country Stores ranked 18th on the Forbes list of largest private companies, Tulsa-based QuikTrip ranked 37th, and Oklahoma City-based Hobby Lobby ranked 198th in 2010 report.

-Oklahoma's gross domestic product grew from $131.9 billion in 2006 to $147.5 billion in 2010, a jump of 10.6 percent.
-Oklahoma's gross domestic product per capita was $35,480 in 2010, which was ranked 40th among the states.
-The state's 2006 per capita personal income ranked 37th at $32,210, though it has the third-fastest-growing per capita income in the U.S. Additionally, Oklahoma ranks consistently among the lowest states in cost of living index.
+Oklahoma's gross domestic product was $254.13 billion in 2023.
+The state had a per capita income of $58,499 in 2023, which ranked 43rd in the U.S., and its median household income ranked 46th at $59,673.
+Additionally, Oklahoma ranks consistently among the lowest states in cost of living index.

 Though oil has historically dominated the state's economy, a collapse in the energy industry during the 1980s led to the loss of nearly 90,000 energy-related jobs between 1980 and 2000, severely damaging the local economy.
 Oil accounted for 35 billion dollars in Oklahoma's economy in 2007, and employment in the state's oil industry was outpaced by five other industries in 2007.
 As of September 2020, the state's unemployment rate was 5.3%.